Mo0rBy/nvim_config/README.md

 ## Plugins

 - [Lazy package manager](https://github.com/folke/lazy.nvim) - this plugin manager is required in order to install the remaining plugins
-- [Monokai colorscheme](https://github.com/tanvirtin/monokai.nvim) - my preferred colorscheme, use a different one if you want to
+- [Nightfly colorscheme](https://github.com/bluz71/vim-nightfly-colors) - my preferred colorscheme, use a different one if you want to
 - [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) - a file explorer plugin, I prefer it over the default netrw plugin, this has dependencies for:
     - [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) - better icons for filetypes
 - [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) - adds useful keymaps for navigating splits within vim and tmux